IU-ACCPA-2023/week-2-typechecker-for-stella-with-simple-extensions-rkBekzat/README.md

 - expected_type - it's temporary Object type, which help to compare actual and expected types
 - contexts - It's stack where store objectTypes when traversing AST.
 When we come in new node in AST I add the type to context, and when go out from this node in ```contexts.top()``` will be type of this node which I leave .
 So I will work with this object ```contexts.top()```.

+#### Updates

+In objectType class added new fields:
+- records - it's for recores, where store list of pair, where first is identifier and second value.
+At the begining I want use unordered_map but I got errors and I can't solved them.

+In enums I added new fields such as UnitTypeTag,  TupleTypeTag,  SumTypeTag,  ListTypeTag,  RecordsTypeTag,

+Tuples:
+- To store values in tuple, I use params vector where store type of every object.

+Sum types:
+...

 ### How I run the code

 Sanzhar Zhainalin help me to configure CMakeList.txt, this file will run all test.
 You need just click one button run all test